 Judgement: Arrested senior authorities of the organization subsequent to recording their statements.
 Additionally, Rajasthan High Court rejected the writ petition of the petitioner and imposed a fine of Rs.
 1,00,000/ -.

-Remarks: It is an offence that falls under Section 132 of the GST Act.
+Remarks: It is considered as one of the famous GST case laws.
+It is an offence that falls under Section 132 of the GST Act.
 It explicitly covers cases prompting unjust availment of the Input tax credit.
 The Department has the ability to issue a summon or capture the guilty party on sensible grounds, without first deciding the tax.

 Case: Rectification or Revision of GST TRAN-2 structure ought to be permitted or not.